 Things to see in Malaga:

 - Museo Picasso is a must!
-No words needed.
+No words are needed.

 - Alcazaba Fortress built in the 11th century by Malaga’s Arab rulers offers incredible views, gardens and fountains, oranges and jasmine bushes.
 Another sight for sore eye